huggingface/datasets/datasets/snli/README.md

 ### Per language:

 The BCP-47 code for English is en.
 Dialect information is unknown (see Speaker and Annotator sections for further details).

-### Multilingual datasets:

-The SNLI corpus is not a multilingual dataset.

 ## Who is/was involved in the dataset use and creation?
 ### Who are the dataset curators?